ericbieri/particle-boron-ublox-fw-programmer/README.md

 2. Solder the female headers to the PCB.
 3. Soldering the pogo pins requires a simple trick, which helps to align them precisely and ensures a sufficient contact force.
 	1. Build a sandwich of the programmer, an empty programmer PCB and a Boron as shown below.
-	2. Put the pogo pins through the pads and check that they hit the center of the test points.
+	2. Put the pogo pins through the pads from the bottom and check that they are well alinged with the test points.
 	3. Solder the pogo pins without applying additional pressure to the pins.

 	<img src="Hardware/Doc/Images/Boron_FW_Progr_04.JPG" width="50%">